jezwilkinson/singularity-container-defs/README.md

 # singularity-o2dev
-Minimal build environment for ALICE O2/O2Physics software, pulling from https://hub.docker.com/r/alisw/slc7-builder and adding standard dependencies
+Minimal build environment for ALICE O2/O2Physics software, pulling from https://hub.docker.com/r/alisw/slc7-builder and adding standard dependencies.

-Compilation of ALICE software requires --no-home to be passed to singularity, to avoid clash with system Python
+Compilation of ALICE software requires `--no-home` to be passed to singularity, to avoid clash with system Python